Site Plan Review & Subdivision

 Amended Site Plan

-The Planning Board has the authority to allow an applicant to submit an Amended Site Plan, when the requirements of a Minor or Full Site Plan Review are not necessary and are considered minor.
-No changes or alterations shall be made that make the approval inconsistent with the approved plan, without the assent of the Planning Board, as long as it meets the following criteria:
+No changes or alterations shall be made to a previously approved site plan without the consent of the Planning Board.
+The Planning Board has the authority to allow an applicant to submit an Amended Site Plan when the requirements of a Minor or Full Site Plan Review are not necessary, and the proposal meets the following criteria:

-- The proposed change is one which does not alter the manner in which any regulatory standard contained in these Regulations or in the Bristol Zoning Ordinance applies to the proposal;
+1. The proposed change won’t alter the way the existing rules contained in the Site Plan Regulations or in the Bristol Zoning Ordinance are interpreted or applied to the original site plan.

 Subdivision